Stanford at The Tech

 At the museum, you'll run some of the six floor programs that include cell imaging, where visitors can take home a picture of their 100X magnified cheek cells, CRISPR, where they see the effects of gene editing on yeast cells, and four others.
 On the web, you'll write answers to people's questions at "Ask a Geneticist" as well as contribute articles on what's hot in genetics right now at "Genetics in the News."
 At the end, you'll create and/or implement a final project that will live on at The Tech after you've gone.

 - You must be a graduate student or post-doc at Stanford.
 It is not necessary to be part of the Department of Genetics.

 - A commitment of 4-6 hours/week for 2 quarters is required.
 Generally, 2-3 hours/week are at The Tech with the rest of the time spent researching and writing for the web features, Ask a Geneticist and Genetics in the News, at Stanford.

-- Sometime during the 2 quarters, you will need to provide two maxipreps of a provided plasmid and competent E. coli cells from a 4 liter culture (it is a very simple procedure!).
-This keeps The Tech's wet lab running.
+- Sometime during the 2 quarters, you will need to provide a batch of competent E. coli cells from a 4 liter culture (it is a very simple procedure!).
+This keeps The Tech's Living Colors lab running.
 It takes about 4-6 hours and is often done in lieu of coming to The Tech one week.

 - While not required, most participants work on a final project in their second quarter.
 They can either come up with something new or help along a previous participant's project.

 If you are interested in being part of this program, please email Barry Starr to find out more information about how to get started.

 This project was supported by a Science Education Partnership Award (SEPA) from the National Center For Research Resources, National Institutes of Health.
 Its content is solely the responsibility of the authors and does not necessarily represent the official views of NCRR or NIH.